Museum staff member assist child using the wheel chair lift

 For Visitors Who are Blind or Have Low Vision

 • Guided tours for visitors who are blind or have low vision are offered on Thursdays, Fridays, and Saturdays (excluding groups of 5 visitors or more), schedule at least 2 weeks in advance.
-Please email us for more information and to request a tour.
+Please email us or call our Access team at 718-694-1735 for more information and to request a tour.

 • Tactile exploration encouraged!
 Most exhibits, including train cars, can be touched.

-• Visitors can borrow tactile guides in braille and raised graphics, plus audio-described smart pens.
+• Visitors can borrow tactile guides in braille and raised graphics, plus smart pens with audio descriptions.

 For Visitors Who are Deaf or Hard of Hearing

 • American Sign Language (ASL) interpreters are available for scheduled programs with 2 weeks advance notice.
-Please email us with your request.
+Please email us or call 718-694-1735 with your request.

 • FM assistive listening devices available for tours and offsite excursions upon request.
 Please email us for more information.